mandryd/Flatbox/flatbox_mods/Buttons/readme.md

 **Instructions**
 - The legs should be able to fit into the slots into the button caps with no/very little sanding.
-  - Depending on how good your printer prints to tolerance, you will need to print either the loose or tight tolerance pieces.
+  - Depending on how well your printer prints to tolerance, you will need to print either the loose or tight tolerance pieces.
 - add a little bit of superglue into the slot on the cap then put the leg into the slot.